ChenZhongPu/data-structure-swufe/book/src/pq/case.md

 # Case Study
 In this section, we will study the *comparison* in depth and then implement a more flexible `MaxPQ`.
 Note that the basic skills can also be applied in all ordered collections, including the BST in the previous chapter.
+Finally, I will introduce the standard binary heap libraries.

 ## Comparison in depth
 ### Java